nus-cs2030s/2021-s2/docs/36-async.md

 }
 ```

 We can then run `foo(x).get()` to wait for all the concurrent tasks to complete and return us the value.  `CompletableFuture<T>` is a monad that encapsulates a value that is either there or not there _yet_.
-Such an abstraction is also known as a promise in other languages -- it encapsulates the promise to produce a value.
+Such an abstraction is also known as a promise in other languages (e.g., `Promise` in JavaScript and `std::promise` in C++)
+-- it encapsulates the promise to produce a value.

 ## The `CompletableFuture` Monad